Tests to check your lymph nodes

 Back to top

-If the result is negative, it’s unlikely that other lymph nodes are affected so you won’t need to have surgery to remove them.
-If the test is positive, all the lymph nodes in the area will be removed.
+If the sentinel nodes don’t contain cancer cells, it’s unlikely that other lymph nodes are affected so you won’t need to have surgery to remove them.

-Some hospitals use ultrasound to check the lymph nodes.
 Ultrasound uses sound waves to make up a picture of a particular area of the body.
 It’s a painless test and only takes a few minutes.
 Once you’re in a comfortable position, you’ll have a gel spread over the area around the lymph nodes that are being examined.
 A small device like a microphone, which produces sound waves, is then passed over this area.
 The echoes are converted into a picture by a computer.
+If the ultrasound of the lymph nodes is abnormal the doctor will do a fine needle aspiration on the node or nodes.

-If your melanoma has spread to the lymph nodes, you may have some of the following tests.
-These tests will show whether the melanoma has spread to other parts of the body.
+If your melanoma has spread to the lymph nodes, you may have other tests to see if it has spread elsewhere in the body.

 You may be given a drink or injection of a dye, which allows particular areas to be seen more clearly.
 This may make you feel hot all over for a few minutes.
 It’s important to let your doctor know if you are allergic to iodine or have asthma, because you could have a more serious reaction to the injection.